 Growing with the Web

-The singleton pattern enables you to get easy access to a single instance of a class.
+The singleton design pattern enables easy access to a single instance of a class.

 Benefits